 These films were partially made in or about Jamaica.

 Dr. No, starring Sean Connery in the first of the James Bond film series.
 Partially filmed in Jamaica around Ocho Rios and Montego Bay.

 The Harder They Come starring Jimmy Cliff and credited with introducing reggae to the world.

 The Mighty Quinn starring Denzel Washington and filmed entirely in Jamaica.

 IMBD list of top Jamaican movies, most of them probably not easily available.

 Reggae is Jamaica’s best known and most popular music.
 The protest music of the Rastafarian religion, reggae has been called the most important development in Caribbean music since the steelband, or pan, which originated in Trinidad.
 Unlike calypso, which sings about yellow birds and other idyllic things, reggae is an honest, often harsh look at the world through the eyes of black islanders.
 Anything but sentimental, reggae is primarily message music about poverty, social injustice and worshipping Jah, the Rasta term for god.
 Bob Marley (the museum to him in Kingston is holy ground to reggae lovers) is credited with developing and popularizing the new form.
 Several other styles of reggae have developed, including the very popular and faster dancehall reggae.

 To hear the Jamaican music of today, simply turn on the radio.
-The variety of
+The variety of programming is impressive.

 Or try these internet radio sites: